ga4gh-metadata/SchemaBlocks/main/doc/callset.md

                                                            '',
                                                            '',
                                                            ''
-                                                         ],
-                                              'type' : 'array',
-                                              'description' : 'gain cnv status for the corresponding genome intervals '
+                                                         ]
                                             },
                                'binning' : {
-                                              'description' : 'interval size in bases for the binning, when creating the cnv_maps', 'type' : 'number',
                                               'value' : 1000000,
+                                              'type' : 'number',
-                                              'format' : 'int64'
+                                              'description' : 'interval size in bases for the binning, when creating the cnv_maps', 'format' : 'int64'
                                             }
-                             },
-                  'description' : 'The cnv_maps object is a wrapper for genomic interval mapped status information.
-In Progenetix and arrayMap, this is used to indictate - for fixed 1MB genome intervals - the status (dup_map => "DUP" or "", del_map => "DEL" or ""), or the maximum / minimum positive / negative value encountered in the segment, as far as it has been called to contain DUP or DEL.
-With a standard binning of 1MB, the arrays would contain ~3000 values each (depending on genome edition).
-'
+                             }
                 }
 }
 ```